 Improving digital customer experience with New Relic

 But creating a broad, multi-channel experience is only one part of the job.
 REI also needs to make sure all its apps and websites deliver on the promise of a great digital customer experience by being consistently fast, available, and easy to use.

 So over the past two years, REI has moved aggressively to build a more automated shop for its more than 350-person IT team, shifting to a series of distributed microservices, building a common open source platform, and moving to a DevOps structure designed to avoid silos that could slow communication and stifle innovation.
 And to make sure it was seeing the desired results, REI implemented multiple components of the New Relic platform—including New Relic APM, New Relic Browser, New Relic Mobile, and New Relic Insights.

-“New Relic has been a key technology through this evolution,” explains Todd Wilson, REI’s director of platform engineering.
+“New Relic has been a key technology through this evolution,” explains Todd Wilson, REI’s Divisional VP of Ecommerce and Mobile Technology.
 And it’s making a difference: REI is seeing up to 20% performance improvements on its websites and mobile apps, plus a 50% reduction in production incidents.